Surveillance camera on a pole, blue sky.

 A nested configuration exists under the following conditions…

-* There are multiple routing devices in play and the recorder is directly connected to a ‘non-internet-facing’ routing device.
-This type of environment is likely ‘managed’ by an IT/Network Administrator or similar entity.
+* There are multiple routing devices in play, and the recorder is directly connected to a ‘non-internet-facing’ routing device.
+This type of environment is 'managed’ by an IT/Network Administrator or similar entity.

-* The routing device to which the recorder is connected is non-internet-facing, and is connected to an internet-facing Modem.
-[The modem will possibly need to be configured for ‘Bridged Mode’.
+* The routing device to which the recorder is connected is not internet-facing and is connected to an internet-facing modem.
+The modem will possibly need to be configured for ‘Bridged Mode’.

 * The Internet Service Provider has blocked certain ports… port 80 is a perfect example.